rgommezz/react-native-layout-primitives/README.md

 As a last resort, you can always use the `style` prop to pass custom styles.

 ### `Row`
 A container that stacks children horizontally.
-It's syntactic sugar for `Stack` with `direction="row"`.
+It serves as syntactic sugar for a `Stack` with `direction="row"`.
-By default it wraps them into multiple lines, and presents the same props as the `Stack` component.
+By default, it wraps them into multiple lines and offers the same properties as the `Stack` component.

 ### `AbsoluteStack`
 A container with absolute positioning.
-It's syntactic sugar for `Stack` with `position="absolute"`.
+It serves as syntactic sugar for `Stack` with `position="absolute"`.
-Besides all `Stack` props, it presents 4 new ones: `top`, `right`, `bottom` and `left`.
+In addition to all `Stack` properties, it introduces four new ones: `top`, `right`, `bottom`, and `left`.

 ### `Size`

-A useful enum that follows t-shirt convention.
-This approached has been favoured over strings ('s', 'm', etc) to allow for math operations in special cases, such as:
+`Size` is a practical numerical enum that adopts the t-shirt sizing convention.
+This approach is preferred over using strings, like
+`m` or `s`, because it enables mathematical operations in specific scenarios, such as:
-- Multiples of a size, like `XXl` or `XXXl` values
+- Creating multiples of a size, indicated by values like `XXl` or `XXXl`.
-- Adding or subtracting sizes to create custom spacing: `Size.M + Size.Xs`
+- Adding or subtracting sizes to devise custom spacing, exemplified by `Size.M + Size.Xs`.

 ```ts
 enum Size {